-Havengore Bridge Status: Open to maritime traffic in accordance with the MOD byelaws.
+Havengore Bridge Status: Closed to marine traffic

 Opened in 1988, Havengore Bridge spans Havengore Creek.
 The bridge provides the only vehicle crossing point to Foulness Island.